 This slow cooker chocolate fondue recipe is perfect for a romantic night or a Valentine’s Day celebration.
 Get your marshmallows, strawberries and banana slices ready for dipping.
 This 3 ingredient dessert recipe is delicious!

-The great thing about this is you don’t need one of those 3-tiered fondue fountains you see at weddings or a fondue pot.
-You can use a fondue pot if you have it, but if you don’t, a small crock pot and some wooden skewers is all you need.
+The great thing about fondue in a slow cooker is you don’t need one of those 3-tiered fondue fountains you see at weddings or a fondue pot.
+You can use a fondue pot if you have it, but if you don’t, a small crockpot and some wooden skewers is all you need.

 Slow Cooker Chocolate Fondue

 My slow cooker chocolate fondue recipe uses only 3 ingredients.
 You can easily buy them ahead of time and keep the ingredients in your pantry.

 One of the ingredients is a jar of seedless raspberry jam.
 Not a fan?
 Substitute your favorite jam flavor!

 This recipe is definitely chocolate fondue for a crowd.
 If you have leftovers, transfer them to a container (or a mason jar!) and store in the fridge for 5-7 days.